finbourne/lusid-sdk-csharp-preview/sdk/docs/InstrumentEventsApi.md

             try
             {
-                // [EXPERIMENTAL] QueryCashFlows: Returns a list of instrument events that match the specified query, presented as Instrument cashflows.
+                // [EXPERIMENTAL] QueryCashFlows: Returns a list of cashflows based on the holdings of the portfolios and date range specified in the query.
                 ResourceListOfInstrumentCashFlow result = apiInstance.QueryCashFlows(limit, page, queryCashFlowsRequest);
                 Debug.WriteLine(result);
             }